ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Game.Export CSV>Colonist Data: Export colonist data to C:\Users\ChoGGi\AppData\Roaming\Surviving Mars\Colonists.csv.
 Game.Export CSV>Graphs Data: Export command centre graph data to C:\Users\ChoGGi\AppData\Roaming\Surviving Mars\Graphs.csv.
 Game.Export CSV>Map Data (Breakthroughs): Export map location data to C:\Users\ChoGGi\AppData\Roaming\Surviving Mars\MapData.csv (will take awhile).
-See survivingmaps.com for a filtered list.
 Don't use in start new game screens (rating/topo will be messed up).
 Difficulty Challenge/Named Location may not work on some saves (best to start a new game, or run from main menu).
 This will take longer (about 15s).
 Game.Export CSV>Map Data: Export map location data to C:\Users\ChoGGi\AppData\Roaming\Surviving Mars\MapData.csv (will take awhile).
-See survivingmaps.com for a filtered list.
 Don't use in start new game screens (rating/topo will be messed up).
 Difficulty Challenge/Named Location may not work on some saves (best to start a new game, or run from main menu).
 Game.Game Speed>Game Speed: Change the game speed (only for medium/fast, normal is normal).